 People with certain medical conditions have a greater chance, too:

-Certain medicines (including adenosine, digitalis, and theophylline) can raise the risk of AFib.
+Medicines (including adenosine, digitalis, and theophylline) can raise the chance of having AFib.

 Sometimes, it's linked to:

 When your heart is in AFib, you might feel:

 - Like your heart is racing or fluttering in your chest (palpitations)